Planning Support Systems for Cities and Regions

 About the Editor

-Richard K. Brail is emeritus professor of urban planning in the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
-His research focused on the applications of information technology in urban planning, geographic information and planning support systems, and urban transportation..
+Richard K. Brail is professor emeritus at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
+His research interests include the applications of information technology in urban planning, geographic information and planning support systems, and urban transportation.
+He is former chair and program director of the urban planning program and founding director of the National Transit Institute at Rutgers.

 Table of Contents